 Short-order cook Stanley Moon is hopelessly infatuated with co-worker Margaret Spencer and longs for even an opportunity to talk to her.
 After another failed chance to profess his love, Stanley decides to hang himself, but even this fails.
 George Spiggott then appears, claiming to be The Devil and offering Stanley seven wishes in return for his soul.
 Stanley agrees and uses the wishes to further his love for Margaret.
 However, Spiggott cleverly wangles his way around the wording to ensure that each wish is a failure.

 This likeable effort comes from Peter Cook and Dudley Moore, two of the principal comedic figures among the pre-Monty Python generation of British comics to emerge from Cambridge University.
 Cook and Moore first came together in the comedy club The Establishment and then the famous Private Eye magazine and then together on the tv series Not Only … But Also (1964-70).
-This led to a couple of film outings in The Wrong Box (1966) and Bedazzled here.
+This led to a couple of film outings in The Wrong Box (1966) and Bedazzled here, plus the unfunny Sherlock Holmes comedy The Hound of the Baskervilles (1978).

 It is refreshing to see them here turning the acerbic humour particular to the Goon Show generation toward old sentimental eschatological comedies.
 In particular, their target in Bedazzled is a scathing send-up of Faust and the light comedy fantasies of the 1940s.
 The film’s cheeky irreverence in throwing a number of barbs in the direction of Christianity is in many ways a forerunner of Monty Python’s The Life of Brian (1979).